satya7289/Compter-Science-Stuffs/git/Readme.md

 - `git push origin/<branch_name> --force` for pushing this to repo.
 - `git rebase --abort` for aborting the rebasing.
 - `git rebase --edit` for editing the rebasing.
-- `git rebase --continue` If found something conflicting issue on the above process, then first resolve the conflict and commit it.
+- `git rebase --continue` If found something conflicting issue on the above process, then first resolve the conflict and run the command.